tuanlamit/python-netmiko-script-2/README.md

 The testing switches' console ports connect to the octal console cables.

-These cables came from the HWIC/NIM modules on the terminal servers (ex: C2800/2600/2900 or ISR4221 routers).
+These octal cables are screwed into the HWIC/NIM modules on the terminal servers (ex: C2800/2600/2900 or ISR4221 routers).

 So we could reach the switches through the terminal server's line numbering.